dpeerlab/MaskRCNN_cell/README.md

 - [ ] Change the mask file format from running length encoding to coco json formart.
 - [ ] Seamless stitching for large images

+## Note

+* The notebook here is just for demo purpose.
+Data are not included.

 ## Acknowledgement

 This work is supported by the [Parker Institute for Cancer Immunotherapy](https://www.parkerici.org/)